ramackri/WalletApp/README.md

 ## Installation

-1.A web server is needed to run the application.
+- A web server is needed to run the application.
-2.The server.js file starts an Node.js Express web server.
+- The server.js file starts an Node.js Express web server.
-3. In a command prompt at the WalletApp direction location, enter "node server.js 8000"  This will start the web server on port 8000
+-  In a command prompt at the WalletApp direction location, enter "node server.js 8000"  This will start the web server on port 8000
-4. View in browser at `http://localhost:8080`
+-  View in browser at `http://localhost:8080`

 ## Directory Layout